Back to Hub

 Participant reporting helps maintain competitive integrity across the league.

-Strike System
+Strike System:

-• Formal warning issued by the commissioner.
+• Strike 1: formal warning issued by the commissioner.

-• Removal from the league.
+• Strike 2: removal from the league.

-If a manager is removed for inactivity, rule violations, or any other reason:
+Removed Managers: If a manager is removed for inactivity, rule violations, or any other reason:

 • The roster remains intact.